Associate Professor of Instruction

 Dr. Courtney Koestler holds a B.S. in Elementary Education (Concentration: Mathematics) from Ohio University, an M.A. in New Professional Studies: Teaching from George Mason University, and a Ph.D. in Curriculum and Instruction (Area of Study: Mathematics Education) from the University of Wisconsin-Madison.
-Dr. Koestler teaches courses in mathematics education.
-Her major research interests center on diversity, equity, social justice, and critical pedagogies in early childhood education, elementary education, teacher education, and mathematics education.
+Dr. Koestler teaches courses in mathematics education and practitioner inquiry.
+Their major research interests center on diversity, equity, justice, and critical pedagogies in early childhood education, elementary education, teacher education, and mathematics education.

 Most Recent Publications:

 Hallman-Thrasher, A., Koestler, C., Dani, D., Kolbe, A., & Lyday, K. (2018).
 Graphing stories for a three-act task.
 Mathematics Teaching in the Middle School, 24(2), 90-96.